Gates Foundation COVID-19 Response FAQ

 As a not-for-profit, 501(c)(3) organization, all of the foundation’s assets are used for a charitable purpose.
 Any vaccines produced with funding from the Gates Foundation must adhere to Global Access guidelines, which require any vaccine created with foundation funding be made widely available at an affordable price, in sufficient volume, at a level of quality, and in a time frame that benefits people in need.

 That decision is best made by individual governments.
 Vaccines are a powerful tool to fight disease and save lives.
+Already we’ve seen how COVID-19 vaccines can help prevent illness and save lives.
 Over the past few decades, vaccines have been responsible for the eradication of smallpox and saving people from getting diseases like polio, meningitis, and measles.
 In some cases, the rate of disease spread has been reduced by more than 90%.

 Getting safe and effective vaccines to everyone in the world in a fair way will end this crisis sooner.
 Our aim is to speed up research and development for COVID-19 vaccines and make them accessible and affordable for as many people as possible.